How is the ecological footprint measured in global hectares?

 The ecological footprint (EF) estimates the biologically productive land and sea area needed to provide the renewable resources that a population consumes and to absorb the wastes it generates—using prevailing technology and resource-management practices—rather than trying to determine how many people a given land area …

-READ ALSO: What is the section of 307?
+READ ALSO: What is the formula for the handshake problem?

 How big is a global hectare?